 The Smithfield Tavern was a pub near Smithfield Market.
 It has now closed.
-As of August 2015, Pubs Galore reports that it is boarded up, and the Aug/Sep 2015 London Drinker states that its future is "uncertain".
+As of August 2015, Pubs Galore reported that it was boarded up, and the Aug/Sep 2015 London Drinker stated that its future was "uncertain".

 The information below is retained for historical purposes.